librisio/libris-action/README.md

 ![Libris Docs Banner](https://raw.githubusercontent.com/librisio/.github/master/media/github/readme_banner_rounded.png)

 # Libris
 Seamlessly integrate Libris with your development workflow to guarantee your documentation remains up-to-date.
-Our action automates the generation of documentation each time you push to your repository, ensuring accuracy and consistency without manual effort.
+Our GitHub Action automates the generation of documentation each time you push to your repository, ensuring accuracy and consistency without manual effort.

 * [x] Automatic Documentation Updates: Eliminates the need for manual updates, ensuring your documentation always matches your latest codebase.
 * [x] Seamless Integration: Easily integrates with your existing GitHub workflow, making it a hassle-free addition to your development process.
 * [x] Consistency and Accuracy: Maintains high standards of consistency and accuracy in documentation with every code change.
 * [x] Time-Saving: Frees up valuable developer time by automating repetitive tasks, allowing your team to focus on development and innovation.

-# Integrating the Action into Your Repository
+# Integrating our GitHub Action into Your CI/CD

 To facilitate automatic documentation updates within your repository, the workflow action requires write permissions and access to the GitHub-generated `GITHUB_TOKEN` secret.
 This guide outlines the steps to seamlessly integrate this action into your workflow.